merrillse/tap-nextjs/MATERIAL_UI_PATTERN.md

 ## 🎯 Examples

-Reference these pages as examples of the established pattern:
+Reference these pages as examples of the established Material-UI pattern for MIS/MGQL pages:
-- `/district` - Basic search with nested data display
 - `/assignment-location` - Complex nested data with grouping
 - `/active-assignment` - Multiple data sections with different content types
 - `/mission` - Clean implementation of the base pattern

+**Note**: The `/district` page now uses Tailwind CSS to match the project's architecture where MIS/MGQL pages can use either Material-UI or Tailwind depending on their specific needs.

+For MOGS pages, refer to existing Tailwind CSS implementations like `/mogs-curriculum` and `/mogs-ws-missionary`.

-This pattern ensures all pages have a consistent look, feel, and behavior while maintaining the flexibility to display different types of data appropriately.
+This pattern ensures all MIS/MGQL pages have a consistent look, feel, and behavior while maintaining the flexibility to display different types of data appropriately.